New Hampshire's senators vote against adding $15 minimum wage back to COVID relief bill

+Even after the COVID-19 relief bill passed the Senate on Saturday, local progressives and Democratic activists remained upset with the Friday vote by both New Hampshire senators against adding a provision to raise the minimum wage back to the bill.

-Citing worries about small businesses, Sens.
-Jeanne Shaheen and Maggie Hassan joined all 50 Senate Republicans and six other moderate Democrats in voting not to overrule the Senate parliamentarian and not use the latest COVID-19 relief bill to raise the minimum wage.
+Sens.
+Jeanne Shaheen and Maggie Hassan said last week their concern about small businesses pushed them to join all 50 Senate Republicans and six other moderate Democrats in voting not to overrule the Senate parliamentarian, and keep the $15 minimum wage measure out of the Senate relief bill.

-"We need a path forward that is appropriate for workers and small businesses -- including restaurants that have been particularly hard hit -- and that could actually pass," Hassan said in a statement.
+On social media, activists vented their frustration, at Shaheen and Hassan, bringing up Hassan’s 2016 campaign ads against former Sen. Kelly Ayotte, where Hassan slammed Ayotte’s opposition to raising the minimum wage.
+The Service Employees International Union, which represents many state employees, ran digital ads panning Shaheen’s and Hassan’s votes on the measure.

 The $15 minimum wage provision was stripped from the COVID-19 bill last month, after the senate parliamentarian, who advises on the Senate’s rules and precedents, ruled the wage increase did not meet the guidelines to be part of a “reconciliation” bill — the structure Senate Democratic leaders are using for the relief package, because it can pass with a 51-vote majority, not the 60-vote filibuster-proof majority required of most legislation.